isralduke/thatbook/23-isaiah.md

 > and my daughters from the remote regions of the earth,
 > <a name="43:7">43:7</a> everyone who belongs to me,
 > whom I created for my glory,
-> whom I formed—yes, whom I made!
+> whom I formed — yes, whom I made!

 ### The Lord Declares His Sovereignty